nolaforensix/scalpel-2.02/README.md

 which is Copyright(C) 1998 John E. Bossom and Copyright(C) 1999,2005
 by Pthreads-win32 contributors.
 This library is licensed under the GPL.

-Scalpel for Win32 uses the tre regular expression library and is distributed with tre-0.7.5, which is licensed under the LGPL.
+For Windows, Scalpel needs the tre regular expression library and is distributed with tre-0.7.5, which is licensed under the LGPL.

+For other platforms, libtre must be installed manually.
+It can be obtained from http://laurikari.net/tre/.
+On Linux, make install for this library installs into /usr/local/lib.
+If LD_LIBRARY_PATH doesn't include /usr/local/lib, put a line like:

+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib in your .bashrc or equivalent.

 SUGGESTIONS:

-Bug reports, comments, complaints, and feature requests should be directed to the authors via goldenrichard@gmail.com.
+Bug reports, comments, complaints, and feature requests should be directed to the author via goldenrichard@gmail.com.

 Cheers,